Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Conclusions

 In summary, \kpop\ is a kernel-based approach for weighting samples to be representative of target populations, while reducing reliance on user discretion and domain expertise to determine what covariates---and functions of those covariates---should be used for calibration.
 It does so by estimating a flexible, non-linear set of basis functions through a kernel transformation and achieving approximate balance on this representation of the covariates.
-As shown in our application to the 2016 U.S. Presidential election, this method stands to greatly reduce bias in non-representative samples.
+As shown in our application to the 2016 U.S. Presidential election, this method has great promise for reducing bias in non-representative samples.

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}